 Traditional digital maps in the automotive industry have been mostly reserved for navigation and route guidance applications.
 After roughly 20 years on the market, adoption is still poor.
 But Autonomous Vehicle (AV) mapping goes beyond basic features; these systems are far more useful for Advanced Driver-Assistance Systems (ADAS) because they can identify a wider range of data (e.g., road signage, road elevation, road curvature, vehicle positioning, lanes, etc.).

-Due to the growing prevalence of AVs and electrification, and the enhanced driver safety policies imposed by governments, demand for vehicle digital maps is expected to be more impressive than in the past.
+Due to the growing prevalence of AVs and electrification, and the enhanced driver safety policies imposed by governments (see more in our trends whitepaper), demand for vehicle digital maps is expected to be more impressive than in the past.
 This is especially true in Western Europe where a strict regulatory environment necessitates the need for car Original Equipment Manufacturers (OEMs) to pivot to a more advanced form of vehicular mapping.

 European Regulation Surprises OEMs